subutux/HUD/README.md

 SSEClient/requests.
 The problem was that the requests with 'stream=True' would'nt initialize when hud is run directly from systemd.

+> (Needs to be tested after switching to websockets)

 For some weird reason running hud from this bash'wrapper' fixes the annoyance.